Who can attend?

-Absolutely, you are welcome to bring clients to our 'Open' meetings.
+Absolutely, you are welcome to bring clients to our 'Open to All' meetings.
 We would suggest that you arrive early and let one of those organising the meeting know who you are.
 Please feel free to ask questions before or after the meeting, but we would ask that you refrain from 'sharing' or talking during the meeting.

 Can I attend NA Meetings myself?

-Professionals are more than welcome at our 'Open' meetings.
+Professionals are more than welcome at our 'Open to All' meetings.
 PHE guidelines recommend those working with addicts inform their clients about NA and also that they should attend and experience meetings themselves.
-Many professionals have said that attending meetings first hand helped to dispel myths about NA as they see first hand what happens at meetings and establish a more personal liaison with the local NA Community.
+Many professionals have said that attending meetings first hand helped to dispel myths about NA as they see and experience what happens in the meetings and have the opportunity to establish a more personal liaison with the local NA Community.
 Feel free to ask questions before or after the meeting.

 Are there online 'Open' Meetings?

-Currently there are hundreds on online NA meetings and many of those are 'Open' meetings.
+Currently there are over 950 online UK NA meetings and many of those are 'Open to All' meetings.
 Please respect the individual meetings guidelines, i.e. some might require everyone to have video on.
 We would ask that you refrain from 'sharing' or talking yourself in the meeting.
-A list of online 'Open' meetings is available here.
+A list of online 'Open to All' meetings is available here.

 Our helpline has many local contacts, for reasons of anonymity and data protection we can't publish them online.
 Please call the helpline and let them know who you are and that you would like to attend a local meeting.
 If you leave your contact number they will try and get someone local to return your call.
 The helpline number is 0300 999 1212 or email us at email@example.com and we will do our best to connect you with someone local.